AQAPhysicsExam Board Revision

 View mark scheme hint

-What is meant by ferromagnetism?
+What is meant by the term 'ferromagnetic material'?
 [2 marks]

 2 marks